CVLAB-Unibo/CrossmodalFeatureMapping/README.md

-# Website for "Deep Scene Understanding From Images for Monitoring Applications.
-A PhD Course by Matteo Poggi, Fabio Tosi, and Pierluigi Zama Ramirez"
+# Learning Depth Estimation for Transparent and Mirror Surfaces